ceiphr/ceiphr.com-v4/content/blog/beveled-corners-with-sass/index.md

 top and bottom halves of elements.
 Both pseudo-elements contain a `repeating-linear-gradient` as their background image, which is a white line at a 45-degree angel.

-The main caveat with this approach is the _insane_ amount of CSS required to get it working.
+The main caveat with this approach is the _insane_ amount of properties required to get it working.
 It took me two hours and 70 lines of Sass to create a working example in CodePen.
 Here is the main bit:

 ```scss
 .button {